10 Cleaning Myths You Need to Stop Believing—and What to Do Instead

 Doing your laundry is a tad more complicated than just pressing a button on the washer machine.
-Many find it frustrating trying to decode which color is washed for how long and in what temperature, which is probably why most people wash everything on cold (and it’s also a money-saver).
-Most pieces can be washed in cold water—especially dark and bright colors or delicate fabrics—as the colder temperature works wonders in removing stains and ensuring clothes don’t shrink, but some things like whites should be washed on hot, and man-made fibers, knits, and jeans should be washed on warm.
+Many find it frustrating trying to decode which colour is washed for how long and in what temperature, which is probably why most people wash everything on cold (and it’s also a money-saver).
+Most pieces can be washed in cold water—especially dark and bright colours or delicate fabrics—as the colder temperature works wonders in removing stains and ensuring clothes don’t shrink, but some things like whites should be washed on hot, and man-made fibres, knits, and jeans should be washed on warm.

 Here’s how to tell if you’re using too much laundry detergent.